Is Philosophy Stupid?

 in part how to fix it.]

-[The remainder of that same series of articles by Luke Muehlhauser examining the implications of rationality and cognitive science for philosophical method, the main thrust of which is how to do philosophy far better than academics are doing it.]
+[The remainder of that same series of articles by Luke Muehlhauser examining the implications of rationality and cognitive science for philosophical method, the main thrust of which is how to do philosophy far better than most academics are doing it.]

 Eric Dietrich, “There Is No Progress in Philosophy,” Essays in Philosophy 12.2: Philosophy's Future: Science or Something Else?
 Article 9 (7-11-2011)